Family, Consumer, and Human Development

 Applications must be received by December 20th of each year for matriculation in the fall.
 Application is now accomplished online.
 For information and procedures, please go to the School of Graduate Studies application procedures.

-Interviews are typically held in late February or early March.
+Interviews are typically held in February.

 - Send all other materials to the Graduate School including transcripts and letters of reference.

 - The number of finalists for consideration will be determined by the number of applicants and available slots.
 Six students are admitted each year.

 - Selected finalists will be invited to participate in an interview in February.
 The purpose of the interview is to provide an opportunity for candidates and faculty to get to know one another so that each can make informed decisions about the appropriate fit of the program and student.
 Students will then be invited into the program.

 - All finalists must be approved by the Family, Consumer, and Human Development Department's Graduate Admission and Finance Committee.

 - The selected students will be notified as soon as possible following the interviews and will have one week to respond.
 A letter of acceptance is required as well as a telephone call.
 Alternates also will be selected.

 Applications to the Utah State University Graduate School should include all of the following:

 - Completed Graduate School application, including intent portion